New Zealand two-dollar coin: History

 A two dollar banknote was used in New Zealand from the start of the dollar in 1967 until 1991 when the coins became widely circulated.

 The original ideas to produce one- and two-dollar coins were proposed in 1986 because of ongoing inflation which had lowered the value of the dollar and would cause the demonetisation of the one and two cent coins in 1988.
 From its first year until 1998 the coin featured on its obverse the portrait of Queen Elizabeth II by the British-Palestinian sculptor Raphael Maklouf.
 It had the text ELIZABETH II on the left of the portrait, NEW ZEALAND on the right and the date at the bottom.

-The effigy was replaced in 1999 by a portrait by Ian Rank-Broadley, which had been introduced to the coins of the pound sterling in 1998.
+The effigy was replaced in 1999 with a portrait by Ian Rank-Broadley, which had been introduced to the coins of the pound sterling in 1998.
 It reversed the position of the writing, moving the Queen's name to the right and the country's name to the left.

-The reverse features an eastern great egret (Ardea alba modesta) (Maori: kotuku).
-It is sacred to New Zealand's Māori people, and highly endangered within the country, only inhabiting the Okarito Lagoon on the South Island.
+The reverse features a white heron, eastern great egret (Ardea alba modesta) (Maori: kotuku).
+Sacred to New Zealand's Māori people, and highly endangered within the country, the white heron is occasionally seen in feeding grounds throughout NZ but only breeds in Whataroa, South Westland, in the Waitangiroto Nature Reserve near the Okarito Lagoon where it feeds.

 This continues the theme of birds among the dollar coins; the one-dollar coin has a kiwi, unique to New Zealand, on its reverse.
 The edge is fully milled, unique amongst New Zealand's current currency.

-The 1997 NZ $2 coin was recalled quickly and destroyed due to an error that resulted in vending machines and parking meters rejecting them.
+The 1997 New Zealand $2 coin was recalled quickly and destroyed due to an error that resulted in vending machines and parking meters rejecting them.
 This was due to the metal composition of the coin being slightly different to previous years, meaning that the conductivity of the 1997 coin was irregular.
 As most coin mechanisms use conductivity to verify a coin, this discrepancy resulted in widespread rejection of the coin.